YuanruiZJU/TSE-Valid-Bug/recognizing-technical-information.md

 1. We recognize patches in textual format using the following regular expression:
 * `r'[-]{3}[\s].*\n[\+]{3}[\s].*\n[@]{2}'`
 2. We identify whether an attachment contains patches by directly checking whether the description of the attachment contains the word `"patch"` or `"fix"`.
-We ignore case when matching these words.

 ### Test Cases